Kagebounshin/game-rating-site/README.md

 - [Color Hex](https://www.color-hex.com/) - The color images wich are displayed at the [**Design**](#design) section of this readMe.

-- [Amp What](https://www.amp-what.com/) - At the footer, and sidenav.
+- [Amp What](https://www.amp-what.com/) - For copyright symbol at the footer.

+### Database Management

+- [MongoDB](https://www.mongodb.com/) - The project uses MongoDB to store the database in the cloud.

+- [Cloudinary](https://cloudinary.com/) - Used for storing the images for the site.

+---

 ## Testing